 In 2016 the Offices of the President, Provost, Vice President for Finance and Administration, and Vice President for Research and Innovation—in collaboration with the Dean of TAMS and the Honors College—announced an initiative to enhance academic excellence via the expansion of mentor-based undergraduate research across all disciplines and their curricula.
-They collectively pledged $125,000 for up to 250 Undergraduate Research Fellowships, each funded at $500.
+They collectively pledged resources for up to 250 Undergraduate Research Fellowships, each funded at $500.
 Those fellowships, since renewed on a yearly basis, reward students who enter—and show promise of significantly contributing to—faculty-led research environments.
-There will also be a $10,000 award each year for the college that demonstrates the greatest level of research excellence, as judged by the highest percentage of Undergraduate Research Fellows relative to overall undergraduate enrollment among the colleges.
-That $10,000 will fund up to 20 additional research fellowships within that college.

-At the Scholars Day event, students choose to present research in the form of a poster, papers, or brief performing-arts productions.
-Students may reapply for an Undergraduate Research Fellowship on a yearly basis and may earn up to three during their undergraduate career.
+At the Scholars Day event, students choose to present research in the form of a poster, papers, or a brief performing-arts production.
+Students may reapply for an Undergraduate Research Fellowship on a yearly basis and may earn up to four such awards during their undergraduate career.
 Thus, if you earned a URF last year, we encourage you to reapply, as long as you are not graduating prior to May 2024.

-- In collaboration with their faculty research mentor, students must submit a 150-200 word statement describing their research project, along with prospects for co-authorship or distinguished performance or exhibition venues.
+- In collaboration with their faculty research mentor, students must submit a 100-150 word statement describing their research project, along with prospects for co-authorship or distinguished performance or exhibition venues.
 Please see the application form for additional “statement” instruction if your prospective area of research entails either human or animal interaction.

 - Faculty mentors must participate in the upload application process, testifying that the area of research falls within their range of research, teaching, or interest.

-- 2017-2018 URF winners must submit poster presentations, papers, or brief performing-arts productions on Scholars Day of 2018.
+- 2023-2024 URF winners must submit poster presentations, papers, or a brief performing-arts production on Scholars Day of 2024.